All Episodes

 That's all.

-The next question for us is where to build our factory.
+Now, notwithstanding Mr. Mellon's input, the next question for us is where to build our factory.

-How about fantasy land?
+How about fantasy land or honey danger field?

-That's that professor, that's Obama.
+That professor, that's Obama.

 When you read this Bloomberg piece, Obama doesn't even know that much.

-He doesn't he doesn't even know that much.
+He doesn't even know that much.

-By the way, there's a new start.
+By the way, there's a new story.

 I've got this deep in the stack here.